gmatosferreira/CheatSheets/PythonObjectOriented.md

         self.published = published
 ```

+> You might have noticed a strange notation on the argument "published".
+It has a default value!
+>
+> Learn more about it at [Methods](#Overloading).

 To create an object, you just need to call the constructor:

 ```Python
 # If you are not using it in the same file, you must import it!
 from Book.py import Book